BugByBug/bugbybug-react/README.md

 # @bugbybug/react

 The official React SDK for BugByBug.
-This package wraps @bugbybug/browser to provide React-specific context, Error Boundaries, and hooks.
+It wraps `@bugbybug/browser` to provide React-specific context, Error Boundaries, and hooks.

 ### Installation
 ```